You are on our United Kingdom site

 The Government has promised to consult on the regulation of Umbrella Companies in Autumn 2025 and has said that the measure will take effect in 2027, although a specific date is not provided.

-The Government has said that the change to the tax position will be brought into force from April 2026, although legislation has not yet been introduced.
+The Government has said that the change to the tax position will be brought into force from April 2026.

 Subscribe to our Newsletter